bruvellu/cephalic-furrow/3-manuscript/furrow.md

 ## Cell proliferation crosses physical threshold for epithelial stability

+The invaginated area analysis suggests some sort of compensation in the amount of invaginated tissue.
 Suggesting that mechanical forces acting in the monolayer epithelia, such as the expansion of dividing cells, or the compression exerted by the germ band, might be causally connected to the tissue buckling.

 ## Mitotic domains facilitate but are not sufficient to cause tissue buckling